yuval23/lwc-ql/README.md

     <details>
         <summary> Expose a service for Client Rest callout to your GraphQL Server  </summary>
         </br>
-    1. Exposing a services method that can be imported from any component using
+    1. Exposing a services method that can be imported from any component using:

     * `import { getData } from '../../data/services/services';`

     2. Service to perform HTTP Post call request